maxj4/basic_flutter_template/README.md

 ## State Management (provider)

 [provider](https://pub.dev/packages/provider) is used for simple state management.
 Two `providers` are currently implemented: `ThemeProvider` and `LocaleProvider` for easy toggling of the theme and locale.

+## Persistent Storage (Shared preferences)

+For persistance of simple data (i.e. key-value pairs) [Shared preferences](https://pub.dev/packages/shared_preferences) are used.
+Is is used in `ThemeProvider` and `LocaleProvider` to store the selected values across app restarts.